Simplifying Preference Elicitation in Local Energy Markets: Combinatorial Clock Exchange

 denotes $i^\text{th}$ prosumer's preferred package at prices $\linprice{}{\star}$.

 Yet, in practically-relevant applications, non-concave value functions commonly arise from integral constraints associated with flexible assets such as batteries and switchable devices, or combinatorial preferences over products inherent to prosumers.
-In these practical cases, strong duality fails, and thus, the existence of linear clearing prices that achieve a Walrasian equilibrium is not guaranteed.
+In these cases, strong duality fails, and thus, the existence of linear clearing prices that achieve a Walrasian equilibrium is not guaranteed.
 As a result, for prices $\linprice{}{\star}$, which are a solution of the dual program~\eqref{eq:lagrangedual}, some products may exhibit unmet demand or excess supply\textemdash \emph{imbalances}.

-While non-linear (menu) pricing can support equilibrium in non-concave economies by making marginal prices bundle-contingent, linear prices are preferred in practice, as they provide intuitive, transparent prices, thus encouraging broader participation in \acp{LEM}.
+While non-linear pricing can support equilibrium in non-concave economies by making unit prices package-dependent, linear prices are preferred in practice, as they are intuitive and transparent, thus encouraging broader participation in \acp{LEM}.
 In this paper, we bridge the gap between theoretical market properties and practical applications by showing that, in large, real-world settings with many prosumers, linear prices approximately clear, residual imbalances are small, and welfare losses are negligible.